corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/corda-configuration-fields.md

 ## `useOpenSsl`

 If set to true, the node will use a native SSL implementation for TLS rather than the JVM SSL.
 The native SSL library currently shipped with
-Corda: Enterprise Edition  is BoringSsl.
+Corda Enterprise is BoringSsl.
 The default is to use JVM SSL, i.e. the flag being set to `false`.
 This configuration offers higher performance than the built-in library, but you can't use it with the Corda Firewall or an HSM—so this configuration is only recommended for private networks where there is a requirement to extract maximum performance.

 ## `useTestClock`